ulf-rodened/remarkable-basil/content/posts/how-to-use-alpha-vantage-postgresql-and-grafana-to-display-stock-prices-in-node-red.md

 TimescaleDB is an open-source time-series database optimized for fast ingest and complex queries.
 It speaks "full SQL" and is correspondingly easy to use like a traditional relational database, yet scales in ways previously reserved for NoSQL databases.

+After setting up the database we create a schema called stocks.
+In the schema we create a table with the columns company, date, open, high, low, close, closeadj, volume, dividend and split.
+Company is set to character and date to date.
+Rest of the values are set too numeric.

 This flow was setup on a Windows 10 laptop with 8GB RAM.
 An article explaining the setup on the Rodened editor will follow.

 # Alpha Vantage